-If you’re one of those people in search of the best chocolate chip cookie recipes this is one you must try.
+If you’re one of those people in search of the best Chocolate Chip Cookies this is one you must try.
 Not only is the texture amazing, but these cookies are also chock full of chocolate chips.

 You may think all chocolate chip cookie recipes are the same.
 Yeah, I used to think so too.
 But I was wrong!

-My go-to chocolate chip cookie recipe was always the Nestle Toll House recipe.
-I’ve always felt my results were inconsistent.
-Then it got to a point where my family was asking to try other recipes.
+My go-to chocolate chip cookie recipe was always the Nestle Toll House recipe but I’ve always felt my results were inconsistent.
+Then it got to a point where my family was asking me to try other recipes.

-So my kids and I started looking around and tried a few that were good but this one is definitely standing out.
+So my kids and I started looking around and tried a few that were good but this one definitely stands out.
+Here’s why:

 When you read through the recipe you’ll see an unusual ingredient.
 White vinegar isn’t usually in cookie recipes.